SonOfLilit/papurs/README.md

 Written 100% by Claude Code (planning by Opus 4.6, implementation by Sonnet 4.6, design review and test review by Aur Saraf).

 The code was written entirely by Roland Rabien (in C++) and is (c) to him except for the test utilities.

+To run the tests, first `git submodule update --init papu-original`